Netflix-Skunkworks/jvmquake/README.md

 make docker
 ```

-Coming soon: A test suite showing that the JVM options don't work.
+There is also a test suite in `tests/test_java_opts.py` which shows that
+the standard JVM options do or do not work in various situations.